akramesg/Grails5-Events/README.md

 https://www.youtube.com/watch?v=CCjEP-dsyz4

-fuck wait, lloks like they deprecated the usage of reactor in grails 3.3, will update the project accordingly
+fuck wait, looks like they deprecated the usage of reactor in grails 3.3, will update the project accordingly